rochlinn/dri-needs-assessment/index.md

 ## Key Findings

-1. A significant portion of respondents reported wanting training and support, but didn't know they were available
+1. A significant portion of respondents reported wanting training and support, but didn't know they were available;
-2. For services sought within UBC, many turned to a mix of different departments and units, resulting in overlapping service providers
+2. For services sought within UBC, many turned to a mix of different departments and units, resulting in overlapping service providers;
-3. Participants in focus groups noted that finding the right service is challenging, and a centralized portal would be beneficial
+3. Participants in focus groups noted that finding the right service is challenging, and a centralized portal would be beneficial.

 <div class="figure">Fig 1.</div>